CylancePROTECT Mobile anonymous data collection

 - Certificates information

-BlackBerrycontrols the frequency of the collection, the types of anonymous data collected, and the limits on monthly collection through a configuration that is sent to the Protect library in the
+BlackBerrycontrols the frequency of the collection, the types of anonymous data collected, and the limits on monthly collection through a configuration that is sent to the

 BlackBerry UEM Clientand